-There are very appropriate times for protein bars, but those probably occur less than you think.
+There are very appropriate times to consume the best protein bars, but those probably occur less than you think.
 Protein bars are great to those of us who lift weights — it’s hard to get all the muscle-repairing nutrients without eating steaks upon steaks.
 For those who are looking for a post-workout meal on the way to work.
 And for those that are replacing that rare meal after being caught in meetings or traffic — because a bar is better than fast food any day.

 And that’s about it.
 Why?
 This is not any nutritionist’s idea of a healthy snack.

 Another issue with protein bars: many of them are packed with fillers.
 Silverman says you should avoid added and fake sugars (sucralose, erythritol, and aspartame in particular.
 “Instead look for bars that have ingredients you can pronounce and natural sugars,” she recommends.

 According to Silverman, the maximum level of sugar a protein bar should have is 14 grams per serving.
 It should also fiber, which helps you digest it slowly and release its energy evenly.
 If you are looking to shed weight, the maximum calories a bar should have is 200.
 If muscle gain is your goal, a bar should have at least 20 grams of protein.